I'm thinking about suicide. With what is going on with my life, it seems to be the only choice I have. How can I stop?

-If you need help finding someone to talk to right now, or if you are thinking about suicide, call a suicide crisis line (such as 1-800-SUICIDE or 1-800-999-9999) or the local suicide helpline in your neighborhood.
+If you need help finding someone to talk to right now, or if you are thinking about suicide, call a suicide crisis line (such as 1-800-SUICIDE) or a local suicide helpline.
 These toll-free lines are staffed by trained professionals who can help you without ever knowing your name or seeing your face.
 The calls are confidential.
 If you feel you're in immediate danger of hurting yourself, you can also go to the emergency department at your local hospital.

 Reviewed by: D'Arcy Lyness, PhD

 *Names have been changed to protect user privacy.

 |Suicide Awareness Voices of Education (SAVE) SAVE offers information on suicide prevention.
 Call: (800) SUICIDE|

 |American Foundation for Suicide Prevention This group is dedicated to advancing the knowledge of suicide and the ability to prevent it.|